HuangT1ng/SC1015-disease-prediction/README.md

 ## Problem Definition

 - How to keep track of personal health status conveniently and affordably?
-- Which machine learning model would be the best to realise our goal?
+- How can we use machine learning to realise our goal?

 ## Data Set
 - Disease Prediction Using Machine Learning by kaushil268 from kaggle(https://www.kaggle.com/datasets/kaushil268/disease-prediction-using-machine-learning)